 Luanda Travel Guide

-The heart of Luanda is the Marginal, the road running along the harbour promenade.
-Good restaurants and cafés can be found here and it is popular with people from all walks of life.
-The best beach in town is probably Mussulo, which can be accessed by boat from the main harbour.
-Also, don't miss a shopping trip to Benfica market where everything from Tupperware to good quality African crafts is sold in a vibrant, cacophonic and richly scented environment that only an African city can provide.
+Luanda also has a number of good restaurants and cafés on offer, and sun-worshippers should visit the best beach in town, Mussulo, which can be accessed by boat from the main harbour.
+Also, visitors shouldn't miss a shopping trip to Benfica market where everything from Tupperware to good quality African crafts is sold in a vibrant, cacophonic and richly scented environment that only an African city can provide.

 Become our Luanda Travel Expert

 We are looking for contributors for our Luanda travel guide.
 If you are a local, a regular traveller to Luanda or a travel professional with time to contribute and answer occasional forum questions, please contact us.